BharatAddress/specs/README.md

 # Bharat Address Specifications

 Purpose: normative documents and schemas for the Bharat Address Open Source Project.
-This repo defines the minimal address feature schema and related guidance for ULBs and integrators.
+This repo defines the minimal address feature schema (JSON Schema draft 2020-12) and related guidance for ULBs and integrators.

 Contents:
 - `address-register.schema.json`: Minimal JSON Schema for address features